Williams FW19: Design

-Villeneuve later said that the FW19 was his favourite Formula One car but that it operated best in a very small window which therefore made it tough to get the maximum out of.
+Villeneuve later said that the FW19 was his favourite Formula One car but that it operated best in a very small window which therefore made it tough out of which to extract the maximum performance.
 Furthermore, he added that the car was amazing once it got into its operating window and was especially great in qualifying as the car would reward the driver when put on the 'knife edge' of performance.
 Villeneuve also stated that the car was very difficult to drive in wet conditions and that it couldn't be driven fast with understeer, saying how it felt like driving on ice but with a lot of grip.
 Frentzen also found the car difficult to drive, and struggled setting it up to his liking all season.